 33. The focus area of strategic outcome 1 is crisis response.
-The activities will address the humanitarian needs of food-insecure Syrians.
-Activities include school feeding as a way to reach children in vulnerable areas while encouraging them to attend school.
+The activities will address the humanitarian needs of food-insecure Syrians, including by using schools as a platform for reaching children in vulnerable areas while encouraging them to attend school.

-34. Strategic outcome 1 contributes to strategic objective 1 of the HRP (on providing life-saving humanitarian assistance), pillar I of the UNSF (2021-2024) (availability and access to basic and social services) and pillar E of Syria 2030 (social and cultural pillar).
+34. Strategic outcome 1 contributes to strategic objective 1 of the HRP (on providing life-saving humanitarian assistance), pillar I of the UNSF (2021-2024) (availability and access to basic and social services) and pillar D of Syria 2030 (human development).